MicrosoftDocs/learn/learn-pr/azure/monitor-azure-private-5g-core-service/includes/2-platform-metrics-and-app-integration.md

 To integrate an application with Azure Private 5G Core, you can use one of the following methods:

 - Use the [Azure Monitor REST API](/rest/api/monitor/) to retrieve the health and performance metrics that Azure Private 5G Core shares.
-- Use the Azure Monitor Metrics Explorer to analyze metrics in the Azure portal.
+- Use the Azure Monitor Metrics Explorer to analyze metrics through the Azure portal.

   The platform metrics data is stored by [Azure Monitor Metrics](/azure/azure-monitor/essentials/data-platform-metrics).
-You can use the Azure Monitor [Metrics Explorer](/azure/azure-monitor/essentials/metrics-getting-started) to analyze metrics through the Azure portal.
+You can use the Azure Monitor [Metrics Explorer](/azure/azure-monitor/essentials/metrics-getting-started) to analyze the data.

 - Export the metrics to a data storage and processing service such as [Azure Monitor Log Analytics](/azure/azure-monitor/logs/log-analytics-overview), [Azure Storage](/azure/storage/), or [Azure Event Hubs](/azure/event-hubs/).